Research Programme on AI, Government and Policy

 This programme supports research on AI, Government and Policy.

-Ana is interested in supervising projects that bring an original perspective on AI across a variety of fields.
-As the main convenor of the course on Fairness, Transparency and Accountability in Machine Learning, she invites proposals that creatively explore gaps and explore possibilities within critical AI studies.
-Proposals are welcome from diverse backgrounds and contexts, including environmental, migration, or gender studies.
+Ana is interested in supervising projects that bring an original perspective on AI across a variety of fields, such as Science and Technology Studies (STS), Critical Data/AI Studies, Natural Language Processing (NLP), and Computational Social Science (CSS).
+As the main convenor of the course on Fairness, Transparency and Accountability in Machine Learning, she invites proposals that creatively explore gaps and explore possibilities within the broad sociotechnical aspect and technopolitics of AI.
+Proposals are welcome from diverse backgrounds and contexts, including political ecology, media ecologies, surveillance studies, and digital infrastructures.
 Below is a list of potential topics, though it is not exhaustive:

-She strongly encourages students from any background, who are eager to learn transdisciplinary methods within critical algorithmic/AI studies, to apply to work with her.
+She strongly encourages students from any background who are eager to push the boundaries between disciplines and explore interdisciplinary methods within Critical Data/AI Studies to apply to work with her.

 8 June 2023